 Specific Plans that implement recommendations of the Brandywine Battlefield Preservation Plan

-Together, the four Landscapes in Chester County form the northern Brandywine Battlefield, where tactical battle staging occurred during the morning and into the afternoon the day of the battle, September 11, 1777.
-The Landscapes in Delaware County represent the final legs of the battle, including the ‘last stand’ of the battle and the American Retreat.
-Collectively, these planning efforts seek to honor and preserve areas that exhibit Chester County's and Delaware County's role in American history and our nation's founding, and simultaneously maintain sense of place and enhanced quality of life for residents and visitors.
+Together, the four landscapes in Chester County form the northern Brandywine Battlefield, where tactical battle staging occurred during the morning and into the afternoon the day of the battle, September 11, 1777.
+The landscapes in Delaware County represent the final legs of the battle, including the "last stand" of the battle and the American Retreat.
+Collectively, these planning efforts seek to honor and preserve areas that exhibit Chester County's and Delaware County's role in American history and our nation's founding, while maintaining a sense of place and enhanced quality of life for residents, businesses, and visitors.

 Brandywine Battlefield Preservation Plan

 This 2013 plan presents recommendations on how to better preserve the battlefield's open spaces and historic landscapes.
 Over 200 historic resources that were the location of combat and of battle-related events are inventoried, including buildings, meetinghouses, fords, and landscapes.
 View Publication